 Having sampled a number of potential object positions we represent them by a single multivariate Gaussian distribution relative to the landmark.
 With this approach we could also represent disjoint QSR descriptions.
-For example, the relations left-of(Cup,Keyboard) and right-of(Cup,Keyboard) can be represented by two multivariate Gaussians whereby the distributions are weighted by the number of observations a robot made.
+For example, the relations left-of(Cup,Keyboard) and right-of(Cup,Keyboard) can be represented by two multivariate Gaussians whereby the distributions are, for example, weighted by the number of observations a robot made.
 The overall set of QSRs is then represented by a mixture of 2D Gaussians.
+How this model is used within a search task is explained in the next section.